PR0F0X01/PR0F_DORKS/README.md

 ### Add Target:

-In this box, you are asked to enter the site or domain you wish to scan using the available duplexes.
+In this box, you are asked to enter the site or domain you wish to scan using the available Dorks.
 A button to confirm adding the Target to all Dorks

 ### Delay time: